 If one of us remarries, how does that affect child support?

 Remarriage is frequently a concern during mediation or divorce proceedings.
 You can mediate an alternative plan in the event of remarriage, or you can agree to mediate another one in the future.
-Your state may require modification if a remarriage occurs and there are children from it.
+Your state may require modification if a remarriage occurs, you are the paying parent and there are children from the new marriage.
 Have your lawyer explain the impact of a second family.
 Some former spouses are shocked when support goes down when their former partner has children in a subsequent family.

 The husband tells me he is losing his position at work and will have to take a lower paying one, and needs to lower child support payments.
 What are my choices?